Murad275/nmpc_CarSim/README.md

 Nmpc_CarSim
+This project uses casadi in matlab to implement a NMPC controller for a vehicle in CarSim.

+Steps to run model:
  1. Go to CarSim2017.1_Data\Extensions\Simulink and place the file "murad_nmpc.slx"(matlab 2019a).
  2. Go to CarSim2017.1_Data\ and place the file "casadi_block_presented.m".
  3. In CarSim go to File -> import parsfile and select the file "murad_nmpc.par".